Wills and Probate Lawyers

 Personal Welfare LPA

-This allows attorneys to make decisions on a donor’s health and welfare, from giving or refusing consent to medical treatment to deciding where the donor will live and with whom.
+This allows attorneys to make decisions on a donor’s health and welfare, from giving or refusing consent for medical treatment to deciding where the donor will live and with whom.

 Property & Affairs LPA

-This replaces the old EPA, and, like its predecessor, it allows the attorney to make decisions relating to the donor’s property and affairs.
+This replaces the old Enduring Power of Attorney (EPA), and, like its predecessor, it allows the attorney to make decisions relating to the donor’s property and affairs.
 These include things like buying or selling property, managing investments and running a business.

-For both types of LPA, Setfords can help draft the necessary documents, as well as act as attorneys if the donor wishes, be certificate providers, and advise an attorney on their duties, obligations and powers.
+For both types of LPA, Setfords’ wills and probate lawyers can help draft the necessary documents, as well as act as attorneys if the donor wishes, be certificate providers, and advise an attorney on their duties, obligations and powers.

 Probate